 - 4 cups low sodium vegetable broth

 - Add onion and cook, stirring often, until softened, about 5 minutes.
 Stir in garlic and cook for 1 minute.

 - Add parsnips, apples, thyme, salt and white pepper.
 Stir to combine.
 Add vegetable broth and stir again.

 - Increase the heat to high and bring to a boil.
-Then reduce the heat (to about medium-low heat) to a simmer.
+Then reduce the heat (to about medium-low) to maintain a simmer.
 Cover with lid slightly ajar and cook for 15 minutes or until parsnips and apples are tender.

-- Off heat, blend the soup with immersion blender until smooth.
+- Turn off the heat, and then blend the soup with immersion blender until smooth.
 Stir in heavy cream.Note: You can heat through again (after you've added the cream, if needed).